hl7ch/ch-vacd/input/pagecontent/immunization-administration-document.md

 A Bundle has a list of entries.
 The first entry is the Composition, in which all contained entries are then referenced.

 {% include img.html img="immunization-administration-document.png" caption="Fig.: Immunization Administration document" width="40%" %}

+### Narrative Text Generation
+The narrative text in the composition of the bundle of type document can be generated using the FHIR XML representation and the defined xslt transformer defined in this implementation guide. for further details see [Narrative Text Generation](generatenarrativetext.html)

 #### Examples
 * 1.1 Example Immunization Administration document: [XML](Bundle-1-1-ImmunizationAdministration.xml.html), [JSON](Bundle-1-1-ImmunizationAdministration.json.html)